jewelsofthought/neshama/site/posts/parashot/Noah_flood.md

 One of the clues here is that in biblical tales, water has often been a metaphor for elements that express themselves as waves, as in "The Spirit of the Lord was over the waters".
 These unseen forces (as in the EM spectrum) are represented in the modern world as waves as well.
 These "waves" are not any more real now that we can express them mathematically.

-In the early times, light, when represented by waves, were thought to be propogated in a medium called the luminous ether, just as the waves of the ocean need the medium of water to propogate.
+In the early times, light, when represented by waves, were thought to be propogated in a medium called the luminous ether, just as the waves of the ocean need the medium of water to propagate.

 ## EM-sensitive (Neshama)